 - Create your design as normal and save it as your general artwork PDF.

-- Delete any elements you do NOT want spot UV on and ‘Save As’ a new, spot UV PDF.
+- Duplicate your design and delete any elements you do NOT want spot UV on.

-- Create any additional spot UV elements you want that don’t depend on the design beneath (use the same fill colour from before).
+- Create any additional spot UV elements that don’t depend on the design beneath (use the same fill colour from before).

 - Make sure to include “_SpotUV” at the end of the file name when you save.